ietf-rats-wg/draft-ietf-rats-ar4si/draft-ietf-rats-ar4si.md

    : No assertion

    1:
+   : Verifer cannot parse unexpected Evidence.

+   -1:
+   : Verifier malfunction

+   2:
    : Only a recognized set of approved files are found.

    32:
    : The file system includes unrecognized executables, scripts, or files.

    96:
-   : The file system includes contraindicated executables, scripts, or files
+   : The file system includes contraindicated executables, scripts, or files.

-   -1:
-   : Unexpected error
+   99:
+   : Cryptographic validation of the Evidence has failed.

 hardware:
 : A Verifier has appraised any Attester hardware and firmware which are able to expose fingerprints of their identity and running code.